gospodinp/torei-rpg/rules.md

 Torei has various forms of formal institutionalised slavery, and human relationships are often viewed through the lens of dominance and submission.
 It can be loving, twisted, adventurous, or abusive.

-#### The three AIs are inscrutable mad gods, keeping Torei a backwater while trying to finish its biosphere.
+#### The three AIs are inscrutable mad gods, keeping Torei a backwater while trying to finish its biosphere

 Torei is relatively unchanged by the mainstream human culture partly due to the power of these thinking machines.
 Every unfathomable action they take appears to serve the struggle to finish the terraforming project that created the planet in the first place.

+#### Torean biotech can do some amazing things

+The technology of the greater human society can do many things Toreans can't, but the biological sciences on Torei surpass anything else in the universe.
+Much of this comes from the AIs' research while developing the Torean ecosystem.

-#### Torei is hard to get to from the rest of the cosmos.
+#### Torei is hard to get to from the rest of the cosmos

 Torei orbits a lonely star outside any colonised galaxy.
 In a universe where travel between the stars is as routine as a train journey, going to Torei still feels like an adventure and takes a long time.

-#### Torean biotech can do some amazing things.

-The technology of the greater human society can do many things Toreans can't, but the biological sciences on Torei surpass anything else in the universe.
-Much of this comes from the AIs' research while developing the Torean ecosystem.

-#### Earth is gone and forgotten
+#### Earth is gone and forgotten {.col-md-offset-3}

 Human culture filled the Milky Way before Torei was even constructed, and is so vast that no one probably even knows for sure where we originated.
 Dragging Earth into things just makes everything feel smaller.
 After all, can you name the exact spot in Africa where the first human family lived?

-### The Star
+#### The Star

 Torei orbits a lone hypervelocity star near Andromeda, which is why the greater spacefaring human civilisation didn't discover it for so long.
 While it's reachable from Andromedan stars, the journey is expensive and time-consuming.
 It should take at least a few months of subjective time for a character to cross the distance between Torei and anywhere else in the universe.

-### The Space Elevator
+#### The Space Elevator

 Once in orbit around Torei, the first port of call is the space station at the top of Torei's single space elevator.
 This station is run by an off-world business cartel, subject to a complex set of treaties.

 At the base of the elevator, the Toreans have (with help from off-worlders) built a number of arcology spires.
 This cluster of towers is the most urbanised spot on the planet.

-### The Ringdoms
+#### The Ringdoms

 The habitable part of Torei covers a fairly narrow band around the planet's equator.
 Because of this "ring" shape, the nations on Torei are called "ringdoms".
 Each is different, and the laws can change dramatically from ringdom to ringdom.

-### The Antipodes
+#### The Antipodes

 The farther you get from the space elevator on Torei, the more rural and relaxed the pace of life becomes.
 That isn't to say that life is easy out in the farming ringdoms, but there is a dramatic contrast with the dense urban core.

+#### The Badlands

+Most of the surface of the planet between the equatorial band and the poles is a harsh wasteland.
+The terraforming project struggles to claim this area, bit by bit, for human settlement.
+For anyone looking to hide, the badlands are an obvious (if dangerous) choice.

+#### The Ziggurats

+At Torei's two poles stand vast black artificial mountains built by the AIs that fashioned Torei.
+The polar Ziggurats, Dahom to the North and Mazos to the South, house the biomechanical engines that isolate elements from the planet's mantle to generate a breathable atmosphere.

+Humans live within these enormous hives, and the unluckiest of them are placed inside sensory control suits called *isolation laminates* to become the Emissaries of the AIs.
+Equatorial Toreans often refer to these Emissaries as "dæmons".

 ### The Ministries

-Despite the differences in ringdoms, they all have common international institutions known as ministries.
+Despite the differences in ringdoms, they all have common international institutions known as *ministries*.
 Local management may differ radically, but the various ministries do try to coordinate worldwide.

 Here's a few of the most common ones: